-3.3 Graphics
+3.5 Graphics

 A figure should be included inside the text just after the figure is mentioned in the text.
-It makes for easier reading with figures on same page as discussion.3 (Note: every figure deserves at least one sentence of explanation in the text!)
-Every figure should have a caption, which should be short but detailed enough.
+It makes for easier reading with figures on same page as discussion.1 (Note: every figure deserves at least one sentence of explanation in the text!)
+Every figure should have a caption, which should be short but detailed enough to understand the figure without digging in the text.
 Just like writing the title and abstract for the skimmer, write the figure caption so that by reading just the title, abstract, and figure captions gains an outline of the work.